TJ Friedl Player Props: Reds vs. Padres

-TJ Friedl -- with a slugging percentage of .568 in his past 10 games, including three home runs -- will be in action for the Cincinnati Reds versus the San Diego Padres, with Michael Wacha on the mound, on July 1 at 1:40 PM ET.
+After hitting .293 with three home runs, six walks and eight RBI in his past 10 games, TJ Friedl and the Cincinnati Reds take on the San Diego Padres (who will start Adrian Morejon) at 1:40 PM ET on Sunday.

-He had a hitless showing in his last game (0-for-5) against the Padres.
+In his previous game he had a hitless performance (0-for-5) against the Padres.

 TJ Friedl Game Info & Props vs. the Padres